shingetsu/saku/README.md

 Saku requires
 -------------
 * Python (ver.3.4.2 or later)
+* pipenv if you install packages with pipenv
 * Jinja2 (ver.2.7.3 or later) if you install Saku
-* markupsafe (ver.0.23 or later) if you install Saku
 * PIL or Pillow (Python Imaging Libraty) if you need
 * Supervisor if you need